-Previous testifiers who support the full repeal of CON often use the example of increased access or the need for additional emergency services.
+We have heard arguments that the full repeal of CON will increase access or the need for additional emergency services.
 The painful reality is that these are not the services that will expand into our communities, at least not without a premium.
 Unfortunately, in health care, those costs can be quantified by lives.
 Medicare recipients may have even fewer options in the race to chase the most profitable services.